-As a databasing wizard, Dermot spent weeks, if not months, educating us on how valuable and unique the data sets were in these agricultural transactions.
-Perhaps more important than the sales and transactions themselves was the data that we could capture, organize, analyze and put to work.
+As a database wizard, Dermot spent months educating us on how valuable and unique the data sets were in these agricultural transactions.
+He convinced us that the data we could capture and analyze was even more important than the sales themselves.

-For hundreds, if not thousands of years, the agriculture trade model has been defined by a buy-low, sell-high model.
-The buyer negotiates to always get the lowest price possible, thereby pushing down the quality of the outputs, often at the expense of the environment and community.
+Historically, the agriculture trade model has been defined by a buy-low, sell-high model.
+The buyer negotiates to always get the lowest price possible.
+This decreases the quality of the outputs, often at the expense of the environment and community.
 The buyer and agricultural producer formed a mistrustful, but necessary, association.

 Data holds the key to reducing the more than 30% of total agriculture outputs that get wasted.
-Data holds the key to providing banking and other financial services to millions of farmers who ordinarily get left out of the corporate equation.
-Data holds the key to tracking the authenticity and food safety of products so that individuals globally are purchasing the safe, high quality products that packaging labels promise.
+Also, it holds the key to providing fair financial services to the farmers who ordinarily get left out of the corporate equation.
+The solution to tracking the authenticity and safety of products also lies within the data.

 By capturing billions of dollars of transactions on our marketplace, we could shift the way we grow and consume.

-As Dermot guided us in the direction of blockchain, distributed ledgers and smart contracts, we quickly gained an understanding of how we could integrate these tools for decentralization and efficiency into app formats to further empower our communities.
+Dermot guided us in the direction of blockchain.
+He distributed ledgers and smart contracts.
+We quickly learned how to integrate these tools into app formats.

-Since this “Aha” “blue ocean” moment, we’ve grown our team with remarkable individuals—or as I call them, a cast of characters.
-We have been bootstrapping and working endlessly to build a global marketplace ecosystem.
-An ecosystem that would empower consumers and farmers by shifting the profitability model to a leveraging of storytelling and data to empower consumers and farmers globally.
+Since this “Aha” “blue ocean” moment, we’ve grown our team with remarkable individuals.
+We like to them our cast of characters.
+Together, we have been bootstrapping to build a global marketplace ecosystem.
+This ecosystem will empower consumers and farmers around the globe .
+By shifting the profitability model through storytelling and responsible data use, we will transform the farming experience.

-We have team members who are raw vegans and wear hemp clothing, and some who love to eat grass-fed beef hamburgers with cheese and wear leather jackets, and everything in between.
-Regardless of our preferences as consumers, one critical point unites our entire team: It is our life’s purpose to transform the world in which we live by empowering farmers and their environment.
+We have team members who are raw vegans and wear hemp clothing.
+Others love to eat grass-fed beef hamburgers with cheese and wear leather jackets.
+Regardless of our preferences, we all share the passion to transform the world.
+We all believe this can be done by empowering farmers and their environment.

-The key to thriving during this time of amazing innovation and transition for financial and capital systems is to be flexible and adapt to changes as the environment changes.
+Flexibility is the key to thriving during this time of amazing innovation and transition.
+We know we must continually adapt to changes as the environment changes.